-- Stay alert, and trust your instincts.
-If you feel uneasy, get out or away. - Walk, jog, or bike in groups of three or more, in well-lit, well-traveled areas without overgrown foliage, whether traveling between buildings or to and from your car. - > Appear confident and purposeful. - Wear outfits and shoes that allow you to move freely. - If you can't find traveling companions, use the escort service on campus, no matter how short the distance. - Before parking at night, call or stop by the VU Police Department at 2800 Vanderbilt Place.
-Ask for an officer to meet you and to escort you from your parking space. - Before exiting a building or car, look around the area for anything suspicious.
-At all times, notice who is around you and what they are doing. - Avoid getting near strangers; you don't have to stop and talk to them. - If someone is behind you, look to see how close he or she is. - If you are being followed, cross the street, walk in the opposite direction, and/or go to the nearest light and populated place. - Don't use ATMs (automated bank teller machines) alone, at night, or when someone suspicious is nearby. - Know where emergency phones are located and how they operate. - Pay attention to community security alerts; keep up with campus and Nashville news regarding nearby crime. - > Think about what you would do under dire circumstances. - Try to keep a cool head in getting a description.
+- > Stay alert, and trust your instincts.
+If you feel uneasy, get out or away. - ➤ Walk, jog, or bike in groups of three or more, in well-lit, well-traveled areas without overgrown foliage, whether traveling between buildings or to and from your car. - > Appear confident and purposeful. - > Wear outfits and shoes that allow you to move freely. - ▶ If you can't find traveling companions, use the escort service on campus, no matter how short the distance. - ▶ Before parking at night, call or stop by the VU Police Department at 2800 Vanderbilt Place.
+Ask for an officer to meet you and to escort you from your parking space. - ▶ Before exiting a building or car, look around the area for anything suspicious.
+At all times, notice who is around you and what they are doing. - Avoid getting near strangers; you don't have to stop and talk to them. - If someone is behind you, look to see how close he or she is. - If you are being followed, cross the street, walk in the opposite direction, and/or go to the nearest area of safety. - ➤ Don't use ATMs (automated bank teller machines) alone, at night, or when someone suspicious is nearby. - > Know where emergency phones are located and how they operate. - > Pay attention to security alerts and the daily crime report.
+Keep up with campus and Nashville news regarding nearby crime. - > Think about what you would do under dire circumstances. - ) If confronted by a situation, try to remain calm. - ➤ If it is safe to do so, try to get a detailed description of suspects or suspicious persons and/or their vehicle.